Serving professional genealogists with research assistance. A professional genealogist with cut-rate prices in exchange for practice and mentorship.

-Genealogy research skills include
+My research skills include

-Collection and Organization Skills and
+Collection and Organization

-Record and PERSI requests are typically fulfilled within one week of payment.
+Requests are typically fulfilled within one week of payment.

 Research projects required a signed contract and full payment.
 All previous research must be sent before research can begin.
 A full research report with citation and copies of sources will be sent at the end of the project.